Minority stress: Overview of minority stress theory

 Minority stress theory extends the social causation hypothesis by suggesting that social situations do not lead directly to poor health for minority individuals, but that difficult social situations cause stress for minority individuals, which accrues over time, resulting in long-term health deficits.

-When being applied to sexual and gender minorities, the term minority stress first appeared in the publication, "Minority Stress in Lesbian Women," by Dr. Virginia Brooks, later known as Winn Kelly Brooks.
+When being applied to sexual and gender minorities, the term minority stress first appeared in the 1981 book Minority Stress in Lesbian Women by Virginia Rae Brooks, later known as Winn Kelly Brooks.

-Minority Stress Theory, as it is currently referenced, was coined by Dr. Illan Meyer in his 1995 research study "Minority stress and mental health in gay men.".
+Minority Stress Theory, as it is currently referenced, was coined by Illan Meyer in his 1995 research study "Minority stress and mental health in gay men.".
 Meyer's version of minority stress theory distinguishes between distal and proximal stress processes.
 Distal stress processes are external to the minority individual, including experiences with rejection, prejudice, and discrimination.
 Proximal stress processes are internal, and are often the byproduct of distal stressors; they include concealment of one's minority identity, vigilance and anxiety about prejudice, and negative feelings about one's own minority group.
 Together, distal and proximal stressors accrue over time, leading to chronically high levels of stress that cause poor health outcomes.
 Thus, minority stress theory has three primary tenets: